 “In memory of trail maker hunter and pioneer Daniel Boone who hunted, fished, and fought in the streams and forests of this and adjoining counties during the middle of the 18th Century”.

 The Kimpton Cardinal Hotel in Winston-Salem touts family-friendly restaurants with healthy options for children.
-The restaurant, The Katharine, in the lobby provides high chairs and boosters.
+The Katharine restaurant in the lobby provides high chairs and boosters.
 However, if you have a kiddo who struggles to sit quietly due to age or special needs, there is also in-room dining Sunday to Thursday until 10 PM and Friday to Saturday until 11 PM.
 They make it sound super fancy.
 Honestly, we were not impressed by the food at all.

 Sweet Potatoes features soul food with dishes like drunken pork chops and southernly fried chicken.
 If you’d prefer veggies, consider fried okra and green tomatoes!